Skip to content

 One or more soft signals suggest the line as a whole is heading in the wrong direction.
 Common drivers fall into two groups:

 • Conversation patterns.
-Engagement is low across many of the line’s chats Chat health is the best place to see this per-conversation.
+Engagement is low across many of the line’s chats.
+Chat health is the best place to see this per-conversation.

 • Line-level activity.
 The line is reaching a large number of different recipients in a short window, starting many brand-new conversations in a single day, or its overall send volume spiked — patterns that look risky at the line level even when individual chats are fine.

 AT_RISK is a warning, not a hard stop.
-What to do:
+Recommended playbook:

-• Slow the line’s overall pace.
+2. Slow the line’s overall pace.
 Reduce total send volume until signals recover.

-• Spread activity out.
+4. Spread activity out.
 Avoid contacting many new recipients or opening many new conversations in a single burst.

-• Vary your content.
+5. Vary your content.
 Repeated near-identical messages across the line amplify the signal.

 Watch for the line moving back to HEALTHY (good) or down to CRITICAL (act fast).